-From Amazon’s AI chatbot Alexa to simplest ecommerce chatbots you find on shopping websites, these automated conversion systems, now serve tons of business benefits ranging from customer engagement to marketing to sales.
+From Amazon’s AI chatbot Alexa to the simplest eCommerce chatbots you find on shopping websites, these automated conversion systems, now serve tons of business benefits ranging from customer engagement to marketing to sales.

-This article covers everything from business benefits of creating chatbots to steps of building, testing and deploying one on a website or mobile application.
+This article covers everything from the business benefits of chatbot development to steps of building, testing and deploying one on a website or mobile application.

 What is a Chatbot?

 Chatbot is an AI software that can converse to a user in natural language.
 These programs can process user queries submitted on messengers, websites and mobile applications, then answer a user after processing the database or historical questions.

 Chatbots receive user queries, identify keywords, process user intent and then respond from a predefined bank of answers.
 AI chatbots follow advanced functionality and keep adding historical answers to their database.